siriusctrl/COMP90024-CCC-notes/README.md

         - created out of collections too, using the parallelize function

 ### past exam
+- > [2014 Q5] B) Apache Hadoop is a software framework that enables processing of large data sets.
+    - > a.
+Explain the role of Hadoop Distributed File System (HDFS) in supporting the Apache Hadoop framework.
+[2]
+        - HDFS has blocks existing on nodes and there is a name node which contains the meta data about which block is running.
+        - HDFS is a fault tolerant file system that has been explicitly designed to span many nodes
+    - > b.
+Describe the process by which Apache Hadoop supports fault tolerant data processing.
+[2]
+        - HDFS has blocks existing on nodes and there is a name node which contains the meta data about which block is running and if one of the nodes fails then the data is still available somewhere else in the system load balanced.
+And it will try to rebalnce itself.
 - > [sample Q4] D) Describe the three different Apache SPARK runtime modes:
     - > Local [1]
         - The driver program and the executors are all hosted on the same computer (no need for a cluster manager).